 Ability to Keep Residents Mobile

-This metric is a measure of the percentage of long-term care patients that maintained mobility.
+This is a measure of the percent of long-term stay patients that maintained mobility.
+Some would argue that mobility is vital to patients mental and physical well-being.

 Hospitalizations

-This tells you the number of times residents are hospitalized per thousand days of care.
-There is a correlation between reduced hospitalizations and the quality of care.
+This indicates the number of times residents are hospitalized per thousand days of care.
+There is a correlation between keeping patients out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations